Want to Talk about Your Spiritual Needs or Life Purpose?

 How Spiritual Direction Works

 Spiritual Direction is a modern practice of an ancient tradition, where people work with a trained spiritual guide whose role is to help support an individual’s making sense of their spiritual lives and help them chart a personal path forward.
-Spiritual direction does not belong to any specific religious or faith community; it is open to people of any or no religious affiliation.
+Spiritual care is present in all traditions and cultures, and does not belong to only one religious or faith community; it is open to people of any or no religious affiliation.

-Spiritual Direction sessions are often once or twice a month, usually for an hour each, where the spiritual director, also known as a spiritual guide or spiritual mentor or even a spiritual companion, listens deeply to what an individual shares and helps the person to reflect and make their own informed choices.
+Spiritual Direction sessions are often once or twice a month, usually for an hour each, where the spiritual director, also known as a spiritual guide, spiritual care provider, spiritual mentor, or spiritual companion, listens deeply to what an individual shares and helps the person to reflect and make their own informed choices.
 The spiritual direction I offer provides reflection, focus, discernment, and accountability to support your spiritual journey.

 Our relationship is built on trust and our conversations are always confidential.